 The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
 Check your fee status.

 For more information about tuition fees, any reduced fees for study abroad and work placement years, scholarships, tuition fee loans, maintenance loans and living costs see undergraduate fees and funding.

 You may find it useful to buy textbooks, and for some modules this may be required.
 Textbooks usually cost around £30 - £60 each.

-Our modules are taught by leading academics from the Department of Mathematics and the York Management School.
+Our modules are taught by leading academics from the Department of Mathematics and the School for Business and Society.
 We use a wide range of teaching methods to suit different learning styles, including:

 This course has a strong practical focus, allowing you to apply and develop your skills.
 Our courses are designed to encourage you to take responsibility for your own learning and development, but with all the support you need available from our academics.

-You will be based in the Management School on Campus East.
+You will be based in the School for Business and Society on Campus West.
 Your teaching will take place in various locations around Campus East and Campus West.

 You will be assessed largely by closed examination, alongside a mixture of weekly problem sets, essays and projects.

 In your second and final years you will have some scope to choose forms of assessment that you prefer through selection of optional modules.
 However, this course puts greater emphasis on examinations due to the requirements of accreditation by the Institute and Faculty of Actuaries.